Film Production in Nigeria

 Common Mistakes to Avoid

-- Forgetting certificate of incorporation for permit applications
+- Omitting the certificate of incorporation from the permit application

-- Planning high-risk regional travel without security advice
+- Planning regional travel without a security assessment

 Most issues are preventable with early paperwork, accurate lists and local production support.